 What is there to do in the Westfjords of Iceland?
 How long will you need to explore the Westfjords?
 What are the major towns and what facilities do they have?
 Continue reading to learn about one of Iceland’s most remote, untouched and beautiful regions.

-The Westfjords of Iceland are much less travelled than most other corners of the country, due to their vastness and distance from ‘must-see’ destinations such as the Jökulsárlón glacier lagoon, Lake Mývatn, and the sites of the Golden Circle.
-This fact, however, says nothing about of the incredible wonders to be found here.
+The Westfjords of Iceland is much less travelled than most other corners of the country, due to their vastness and distance from ‘must-see’ destinations such as the Jökulsárlón glacier lagoon, Lake Mývatn, and the sites of the Golden Circle.
+This fact, however, says nothing about the incredible wonders to be found here.

 It is, in fact, one of the country’s most spectacular and awe-inspiring regions.
 The settlements are small and sparse, and between them are untouched landscapes and dramatic features unlike any other in the country.
 While traversing the Westfjords does require a lot of driving, the surrounding scenery proves that the journey can be quite as amazing as the destination.

 Due to its remoteness and relative lack of tourist traffic, there is less awareness of what sites the Westfjords hold.
 Many people are aware of the mighty Gullfoss waterfall in Iceland's southwest, but have never heard of Dynjandi on the Westfjords; the south coast black-sand-beach Reynisfjara is famous, but its pink-sand relative Rauðasandur on the Westfjords is virtually unknown.

 People rush for puffin-watching tours from Reykjavík’s Old Harbour, without realising that you can get within an arm’s reach of these adorable little critters from the Látrabjarg birdwatching cliffs.

 One thing that should be noted, however, is that the Westfjords are really only accessible in the summer months, from May to October; snowfall is heavy in the region, and due to the small population, the roads are not as regularly maintained as in the rest of the country.